dibyendumajumdar/simpledbm/simpledbm-docs/docs/overview.rst

           +--- simpledbm-samples      This contains some sample programs
           |                           that demonstrate how to use SimpleDBM.
           |
-          +--- docs                   Contains the documentation sources.
+          +--- simpledbm-docs         Contains the documentation sources.

 Under each of the top-level folders, there is the following structure.